 Our new 3D Layout tool brings true 3D circuit design to Altium Designer for the first time, allowing you to combine electrical and mechanical functionality into a single part.

 A 3D PCB integrates into your Altium Designer project in the same way as a standard PCB - its components and connectivity are driven by your schematic design, and it incorporates standard SMT footprints from your usual component library.

 Structural electronics is an exciting new area of electronic product development.

 An alternative to printing the electrical layout is to use a laser to etch the circuit pattern directly onto the surface of a 3D substrate, which then undergoes a standard metalization treatment to build up that pattern into conductive pathways.
 This process, known as Laser Direct Structuring (LDS), enables the circuit to be integrated into the structure of the final product.
-This page documents support for Laser Direct Structuring.

 Designing circuit pathways over the surface of a 3D structure brings unique challenges.
 The editing space must support the placement of components and the connections between them that define the unique circuit.
 This editor must also be able to import the 3D substrate that the electronic circuit is going to be created on - it must be a true, 3-dimensional electronic design editor.

 The designer must be able to position the components onto any surface of the imported 3D substrate.
 Then the designer must be able to define the connective pathways between the component pins, a process commonly referred to as routing the connections.
 Again, those routes must be able to travel over the surface of the substrate, regardless of the current orientation of the substrate surface at any point along the route path.

 And finally, the designer must be able to generate the manufacturing data in the format required by the Laser Direct Structuring (LDS) process.